Ubud Story Walks

 When you take a sunset walk through Ubud’s scenic routes, greeting someone with Selamat Sore is a kind and respectful way to acknowledge their presence.

-5. Selamat Malam (Good Night)
+5. Selamat Malam (Good Night in Balinese)

 Selamat Malam is used from sunset until late at night and translates to “good night.”
 This is a great way to say goodbye or greet someone at night, whether you are leaving a dinner gathering or heading back to your accommodation after a long day of sightseeing.